dojo/docs/dojo/store/Memory.rst

 .. contents::
     :depth: 3

 **dojo.store.Memory** is a object store wrapper for JavaScript/JSON available directly with an array.
-This store implements the new `Dojo Object Store API <dojo/store>`_.
+This store implements the new :ref:`Dojo Object Store API <dojo/store>`.

 ============